esper-io/console_docs/docs/provisioning-methods/select-method.md

 * Factory reset of device required

-You can also use IMEI / Serial Numbers with the AFW provisioning method on some devices.
+You can also use IMEI / Serial Numbers with the AFW onvorading method on some devices.
 This is useful when shipping a device directly to a customer, so they can provision it themselves or for the devices without a camera.
-Provisioning devices using IMEI/Serial number also prevents users from repurposing the device by exploiting the ability to conduct a factory reset.
-To learn more about provisioning devices using the IMEI or serial number method, please review [IMEI/Serial Number Based Provisioning](./imei-provisioning.md).
+Onboarding devices using IMEI/Serial number also prevents users from repurposing the device by exploiting the ability to conduct a factory reset.
+To learn more about onboarding devices using the IMEI or serial number method, please review [IMEI/Serial Number Based Provisioning](./imei-provisioning.md).

 ### Six Tap QR Code Provisioning

-6 Tap QR code provisioning is best used for:
+6 Tap QR code onboarding is best used for:

 * Devices that have Google Mobile Services (GMS) support enabled